Posts Categorised: Field

 What is similar

-Dogs are off lead and judged from leaving the holding blind to start the test until the series is finished and the dog and handler are behind the judges, with the exception of failing the test and having to honor on lead.
+Dogs are taken off lead before leaving the holding blind.
+They are judged until the series is finished and the dog and handler are behind the judges.
+An exception is made when they’ve failed the test and have to honor on lead.

-Although AKC doesn’t limit Junior or Senior entries, Master can be – and often is – limited.
+Although Junior or Senior entries aren’t usually limited, Master can be – and often is – limited.
 Clubs can choose to limit the number to 66, 100, 132, or 200 entries or can have unlimited entries.
-If the club limits Master entries, they can set aside up to 15% of the limited entries for event workers.
-In a recent rule change, the club must set aside either 25% or 35% of the total Master entries for amateur handlers.

-HRC also limits the number of Finished entries to 30 dogs per flight.
-Many clubs schedule a second or third set of judges to run more flights.
-Also, clubs can provide access codes for club members to enter a day early.
+HRC limits the number of Finished entries to 30 dogs per flight.
+Many clubs schedule a second or third set of judges to run more flights

 Master test requirements: